nomad-coe/greenX/docs/gx_ac.md

 ### Computational performance
 Creating the Padé model (calling `create_thiele_Padé()`) scales quadratically with the number of Padé parameters (see left side of the figure below).
 The model settings influence the runtime as well.
 Using higher internal precision increases the computational cost and leads to a significantly longer runtime, with an increase of up to two orders of magnitude.
 Additionally, employing the greedy algorithm for parameter evaluation further increases the runtime compared to the plain Thiele-Padé algorithm, though this increase is limited to a factor of 3-4.

 Evaluating the Padé model (calling `evaluate_thiele_Padé_at()`) scales linear with the number of points that are evaluated (see left side of the figure below).
-The type of algorithm doesn't influence the runtime but using a higher precision internally will again increase the run time by two order os of magnitude.
+The type of algorithm doesn't influence the runtime but using a higher precision internally will again increase the run time by two orders of magnitude.

 <div style="display:flex; justify-content: center; align-items: center;">
   <div style="width: 800px;">
   <img src="./img/Analyticcontinuation_performance.svg" alt="Performance of the GX-AC component">
   <br>
   <div style="display: block; padding: 20px; color: gray; text-align: justify;">
-    Performance benchmark of the GX-AC component using the 2-pole model function.
+    <b>Figure 3</b> Performance benchmark of the GX-AC component using the 2-pole model function.
 Left: Left: Runtime for obtaining the Padé parameters as a function of the number of parameters used.
 Right: Runtime for evaluating function values using the Padé model with 100 parameters.
   </div>
   </div>
 </div>

 ## Analytic Continuation in *GW*

 The [*GW* approach](https://doi.org/10.3389/fchem.2019.00377) in many body pertubation theory is used for calculating electronic excitations in photoemission spectroscopy.
 Padé approximants are used in *GW* to continue analytic functions like the [self energy](https://dx.doi.org/10.1088/1367-2630/14/5/053020) $\Sigma(\omega)$ or the [coulomb interaction](https://doi.org/10.1021/acs.jctc.3c00555) $W(\omega)$ from the imaginary to the real frequency axis.
 Both, $\Sigma$ and $W$ exhibit poles on the real frequencies axis.
-Similarly as for the three model functions, we added a small broadening parameter $i\eta$ when plotting the functions in Fig. **XX**.
+Similarly as for the three model functions, we added a small broadening parameter $i\eta$ when plotting the functions in Fig. 4.

 In this test, we present $GW$ calculations using [FHI-aims](https://fhi-aims.org/) packages, which is an all-electron code based on numeric atom-centered orbitals (NAOs).
 The self energy or the screened interaction is interpolated using Padé approximants from the GX-AC component.
 The G<sub>0</sub>W<sub>0</sub> are performed on top of a preceding DFT calculations with the Perdew-Burke-Ernzerhof (PBE) function ($G_0W_0$@PBE).
 We used NAO basis sets of tier 1 quality and 400 imaginary frequency points to obtain the Padé models.
 For comparison, we reference a G<sub>0</sub>W<sub>0</sub>@PBE calculation using the [contour deformation](https://doi.org/10.1021/acs.jctc.8b00458) (CD) approach.
 The CD technique is more accurate than AC, as it evaluates $\Sigma$ and $W$ directly on the real frequency axis.
 See [The GW Compendium](https://www.frontiersin.org/journals/chemistry/articles/10.3389/fchem.2019.00377/full) for a comparison of different frequency integration techniques.

-Figure XX shows that, regardless of the GX-AC component settings (greedy/non-greedy algorithm and floating-point precision), the self-energy and screened interaction can be accurately described using Padé approximants.
+Figure 4 shows that, regardless of the GX-AC component settings (greedy/non-greedy algorithm and floating-point precision), the self-energy and screened interaction can be accurately described using Padé approximants.
 The error is dominated by the number of Padé parameters.

 <div style="display:flex; justify-content: center; align-items: center;">
   <div style="width: 900px;">
   <img src="./img/Analyticcontinuation_gw.svg">
   <br>
   <div style="display: block; padding: 20px; color: gray; text-align: justify;">
-  Left: Analytic continuation (AC) of the self energy of the highest occupied molecular orbital (HOMO) from the imaginary to the real frequency axis  and comparison to contour deformation.
+  <b>Figure 4</b> Left: Analytic continuation (AC) of the self energy of the highest occupied molecular orbital (HOMO) from the imaginary to the real frequency axis  and comparison to contour deformation.
 All Padé approximants use 400 parameters.
 Right: Analytic continuation of the screened interaction of a core 1s state (benzene) from the imaginary to the real frequency axis.
   </div>
   </div>
 </div>